 Like invoice factoring, invoice financing involves a third party to provide cash advances on invoices.

-How invoice financing is different than factoring:
+How invoice financing with Fundbox is different from traditional invoice factoring: